 What are antihistamines?

-Antihistamines are a class of drugs which block the effects of histamine, a chemical produced by the mast cells and basophils in response to a real (bacteria/virus/fungus) or perceived (allergen such as dust) invasion.
+Antihistamines are a class of drugs that block the effects of histamine, a chemical produced by the mast cells and basophils in response to a real (bacteria/virus/fungus) or perceived (allergen such as dust) invasion.

 Cat beds come in a vast array of colours, shapes, sizes and styles.
 You are only limited by budget and taste.
 Cats spend around 15 hours a day sleeping, so a cat bed is going to be a well-used purchase.